Tinche/incant/docs/usage.md

 >>> incanter.prepare(lambda: my_argument, additional_hooks)()  # Now uses the cache.
 ```

+## Function Invocation

 Incanter instances also have helper methods, {meth}`Incanter.incant() <incant.Incanter.incant>` and {meth}`Incanter.aincant() <incant.Incanter.aincant>` that serve as a smart helper for calling functions.
-`Incanter.incant()` filters out unnecessary arguments before calling the given function, and is a useful tool for building generic components.
+`incant()` filters out unnecessary arguments before calling the given function, and is a useful tool for building generic components.
-`Incanter.incant()` also composes nicely with `prepare()`, where you can prepare a function in advance (to inject dependencies) and incant it with proper parameters.
+`incant()` also composes nicely with `prepare()`, where you can prepare a function in advance (to inject dependencies) and incant it with proper parameters.

 `register_by_name` and `register_by_type` delegate to {meth}`Incanter.register_hook() <incant.Incanter.register_hook>`.
 `register_hook()` takes a predicate function and a dependency factory.